phoboslab/Ejecta/README.md

 # Ejecta

-Ejecta is a fast, open source JavaScript, Canvas & Audio implementation for iOS.
+Ejecta is a fast, open source JavaScript, Canvas & Audio implementation for iOS (iPhone, iPod Touch, iPad) and tvOS (Apple TV).
 Think of it as a Browser that can only display a Canvas element.

 More info & Documentation: http://impactjs.com/ejecta